chrisketelsen/CSCI5622-Machine-Learning/resources/project.md

 - have a solution (ideally multiple solutions) that you can implement within the scope of this class.

 **Note**: We prefer projects that are technique and/or application driven.
-For example, a project could start with a group interested in learning more about [adversarial neural networks](https://blog.openai.com/adversarial-example-research/) and how they could be used to thwart facial recognition systems.
+For example, a project could start with a group interested in learning more about [adversarial neural networks](https://blog.openai.com/adversarial-example-research/) and evolves to investigate how they could be used to thwart facial recognition systems.
 What we **do not** prefer are Kaggle-based projects where a group chooses a dataset online and throws an unfocused kitchen sink at it.
 Such projects will be met with intense scrutiny and multiple raised eyebrows.

 # Groups